-SECTION A - To be read and completed by Member:
+SECTION A To be read and completed by Member:

-I, the undersigned, having left the service of the Commonwealth of Massachusetts or one of the non-Commonwealth entities that participates in the MSERS, request payment to me of the accumulated total deductions now standing to my credit in the annuity savings fund of the MSERS.
-In consideration of such payment, all other rights and privileges to which I was entitled as a member of the Retirement System are surrendered and I understand that upon such payment, my membership in the MSERS will terminate.
+I, the undersigned, having left the service of the Commonwealth of Massachusetts, request payment to me of the accumulated total deductions now standing to my credit in the annuity savings fund of the State Employees' Retirement System.
+In consideration of such payment, all other rights and privileges to which I was entitled as a member of the Retirement System are surrendered and I understand that upon such payment, my membership in the Retirement System will terminate.
 I understand that if I completed 20 or more years of creditable service and I became a member before 4/2/2012, in lieu of receiving my lump sum refund I could elect to receive a retirement pension.
 I understand a member in service subsequent to 1-01-78 and before 4/2/2012, who has completed 10 or more years of creditable service, who resigns or voluntary terminates service and leaves accumulated total deductions in the annuity savings fund, shall have the right upon attaining age 55 to apply for a retirement allowance.
 I further understand that if I return to active service, I do so with the status of a new employee subject to plan rules in effect at that time and not entitled to credit for my previous service, unless, before the date any retirement allowance becomes effective for me, I pay into the annuity savings fund deductions withdrawn by me, together with regular interest.